Managing a SCORM activity

 Margarita Berezyanskaya

-After revealing a SCORM activity in your course, students can attempt these activities.
-It is good to guide your students through some of the types of interaction they may encounter in SCORM activities.
-After the students have completed interacting with these activities, instructors should know where to view the students' results/grades.
+After you make a SCORM activity visible in your course, students can attempt the activity.
+Guide your students through the types of interactions they may encounter in SCORM activities.
+After students complete the activities, instructors should know where to view students' results or grades.

 Exemplar